blakegarretson/essentials/main.md

 - [Loop](https://github.com/MrKai77/Loop) is window manager that really shines if you prefer mouse-driven actions rather than keyboard shortcuts.
 The radial menu provides a visual approach so you don’t need to remember a bunch of key combinations.
     - If you just want a keyboard-based window manager, [Rectangle](https://rectangleapp.com/) allows for fairly complex window manipulation, and it may be better for you than Loop.
 Or use both.
-- [Alt-Tab](https://alt-tab-macos.netlify.app) is an improved version of the standard "Command-Tab" for switching apps.
-It is customizable, but the main feature is adding thumbnails of your apps instead of just the app icon.
+- [DockDoor](https://dockdoor.net) is an improved version of the standard "Command-Tab" for switching apps.
+It is highly customizable, and the star feature is adding thumbnails of your apps to the app switcher and the dock.
+I used to use [Alt-Tab](https://alt-tab-macos.netlify.app), but DockDoor has far more options and features.
 - [Amphetamine](https://apps.apple.com/us/app/amphetamine/id937984704) is probably the best known app to keep your screen on.
 There are all sorts of reasons you might need this, but I often use it when I’m sketching from a reference photo and I don’t want the screen going to sleep on me.
 - [Hyperkey](https://hyperkey.app/) is so simple, yet it has become essential for me.
 It lets you remap the caps-lock key to any combination of meta keys.
 It can be configured in any number of ways, but I have it setup so when I press caps-lock, it is the same as pressing shift-command-ctrl.
-Then I map that combo to whatever I like in my various apps. e.g. in VS Code, pressing caps-lock and P will run the current file in Python.
+Then I map that combo to whatever I like in my various apps.
+E.g. in VS Code, pressing caps-lock and P will run the current file in Python.
-- [FluidVoice](https://altic.dev/fluid) brings talk-to-text dictation to your Mac.
-Once you get used to it on your iPhone, it feels like something is missing on your laptop/desktop.
-I have it configured to start transcribing when I press the right-control key, and it stops when I press it again.
-Accuracy is excellent with the right model selected, and you don't need the cloud AI features to get great results.
 - [Folder Peek](https://sindresorhus.com/folder-peek) gives you quick access to your choice of folders right from your menu bar.
 - [Actions](https://sindresorhus.com/actions) adds additional functionality to Shortcuts.
 If you use Shortcuts, you probably can benefit from this app.
 The list of functionality is impressive.
 - [System Color Picker](https://sindresorhus.com/system-color-picker) is a simple color explorer for choosing colors and getting a text representation (hex, rgb, etc.) useful in programming, web design, and digital imagery.
 Includes an eye-dropper tool.